Lamentations 3:25, “The LORD is good to those who wait for Him, to the soul who seeks Him”

-(2) “Peace I leave with you; My peace I give to you; not as the world gives do I give to you.
-Do not let your heart be troubled, nor let it be fearful” (John 14:27).
+(2) “Peace I leave with you; my peace I give you.
+I do not give to you as the world gives.
+Do not let your hearts be troubled and do not be afraid” (John 14:27).

 (3) “And we know that all things work together for good to them that love God, to them who are the called according to his purpose” (Romans 8:28).

 (4) “The eyes of the Lord are upon the righteous, and his ears are open unto their cry….
 The righteous cry, and the Lord heareth, and delivereth them out of all their troubles” (Psalm 34:15 and 17).

 (5) “Cast thy burden upon the LORD, and he shall sustain thee: he shall never suffer the righteous to be moved” (Psalm 55:22)